itspitaman/itspitaman/README.md

 ![3D / VR Game Developer](https://github.com/itspitaman/itspitaman/blob/main/vr%20banner.jpg)

-I'm a Game Developer who is passionate about making 3D and VR games; focusing mostly on team-based competitive games and also casual couch-friendly games.
+I'm a Game Developer who is passionate about making competitive and casual couch-friendly games.
+I also try to take my ideas into Virtual Reality.
 Some of the tools that I love to work with include:

-### Unity Engine / Procreate / Adobe Illustrator / Adobe Premiere Rush
+### Unity Engine / Unreal Engine 5 / Adobe Illustrator / Adobe Premiere Rush / Procreate

-My interest in the now called Meta Quest 2 (previously known as the Oculus Quest 2), made me want to learn how to develop games for the Metaverse and how to bring the competitiveness of team-based games to VR.
-In 2022, I decided to venture into the XR Industry by learning VR Game Development in Unity.
 Here you will see all the projects I've worked on!

 ### Latest VR Project: Kindled Spirits VR
 <img src="https://github.com/itspitaman/itspitaman/blob/main/KindledSpirits_Gif_1.gif" width="500" />